brunormsilveira/rds-dataclassification-macie/README.md

 Macie is now enabled and has begun to collect information about the S3 buckets in the account.

 ## CloudFormation
+1. Download the deploy/template.yaml file in your computer
-1. Open the CloudFormation console at https://console.aws.amazon.com/cloudformation
+2. Open the CloudFormation console at https://console.aws.amazon.com/cloudformation
-2. On the Welcome page, click on **Create stack** button
+3. On the Welcome page, click on **Create stack** button
-3. On the Step 1 - Specify template: Choose Upload a template file, click on **Choose file** button and select the **template.yaml** located inside **deploy** directory
+4. On the Step 1 - Specify template: Choose Upload a template file, click on **Choose file** button and select the **template.yaml**
-4. On the Step 2 - Specify stack details: Enter the Stack name as **RDS2MacieDemo**
+5. On the Step 2 - Specify stack details: Enter the Stack name as **RDS2MacieDemo**
-5. On the Step 3 - Configure stack options: Just click on **Next** button
+6. On the Step 3 - Configure stack options: Just click on **Next** button
-6. On the Step 4 - Review: Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
+7. On the Step 4 - Review: Enable the checkbox **I acknowledge that AWS CloudFormation might create IAM resources with custom names.**, and click on **Create Stack** button
-7. Wait for the stack get into status **CREATE_COMPLETE**
+8. Wait for the stack get into status **CREATE_COMPLETE**

-8. Under the Outputs tab, take a note of **EndpointAddress** and **EndpointPort** value
+_Note: Under the Outputs tab, take a note of **EndpointAddress** and **EndpointPort** value_

 ## Using Cloud9 environment
-1. Open the Cloud9 console at https://console.aws.amazon.com/cloud9
-2. On the Step 1 - Name environment: Enter the Environment name as **'webfiltering'**
-3. On the Step 2 - Configure settings: Just click on **Next** button
-4. On the Step 3 - Review: Check the resources being created, and click on **Create Environment** button
+1. In Cloudformation Stack, go to **Resources** tab
+2. Click in the **Physical ID** button that apears in the Logical ID that contains **Cloud9**.
-5. Once your envionment was provisioned, select the **bash** tab and execute the following commands:
+2. Once your envionment was open, select the **bash** tab and execute the following commands:
 ```
 git init
 git add .
 git commit -m "Repo Init"
-git remote add origin https://git-codecommit.us-east-1.amazonaws.com/v1/repos/cicd-techtalk
+git remote add origin https://github.com/brunormsilveira/rds-dataclassification-macie.git
 git push -u origin master
 ```
+## Deploying ClassicModels Database

+1. In the command line, run
+2. Click in the **Physical ID** button that apears in the Logical ID that contains **Cloud9**.
+2. Once your envionment was open, select the **bash** tab and execute the following commands:

 ```
 CREATE EXTERNAL TABLE `macie_results2`(